Knights of the Golden Circle

-Although nominally a secret society, the existence of the Knights of the Golden Circle was not, in fact, a secret.
+The KGC has been called a "model" for the Ku Klux Klan.
+Although nominally secret societies, the actual existence of the Knights of the Golden Circle and the Order of the Sons of Liberty were never considered a secret.

 Background

-European colonialism and dependence on slavery had declined more rapidly in some countries than others.
+European colonialism and dependence on slavery had declined more rapidly in some countries than in others.
 The Spanish possessions of Cuba and Puerto Rico and the Empire of Brazil continued to depend on slavery, as did the Southern United States.
-In the years prior to the American Civil War, the rise of support for abolition of slavery was one of several divisive issues in the United States.
+In the years before the American Civil War, the rise of support for the abolition of slavery was one of several divisive issues in the United States.
 The slave population there had continued to grow due to natural increase even after the ban on international trade.
-It was concentrated in the Deep South, on large plantations devoted to the commodity crops of cotton and sugar cane, but it was the basis of agricultural and other labor throughout the southern states.
+It was concentrated in the Deep South on large plantations devoted to cotton and sugar cane commodity crops.
+Still, it was the basis of agricultural and other labor throughout the southern states.

+Prior to the formal foundation of the KGC, as early as 1834, there were numerous unaffiliated so-called "Southern Rights Clubs" throughout the South.
+These clubs created programs for the development of the South, advocated for the reopening of the slave trade – one went so far as to man and equip a slaver ship – and pushed for the extension of slavery into the organized territories of the United States.
+The clubs, which met regularly, had secret signs by which members could recognize each other.